 Comparison websites offer excellent value if you are a very small business and just want to buy basic insurance cover quickly and cheaply online, without any advice.
 But for other businesses it's more complicated.

 If you are responsible for arranging the insurances for your company then you'll have a duty to ensure it’s done correctly, which is almost impossible without the necessary insurance knowledge and expertise.

 A competitive premium is an important purchase decision, but if for example you are an accountant, a solicitor or a complex service provider, buying professional indemnity insurance based on premium alone is not good business practice.
 There are other factors which need to be right if the product is going to work correctly.

 So here are six good reasons why businesses use an insurance broker.

 First and foremost, the majority of the 900+ commercial insurance companies active in the UK will not deal direct with businesses.
 They will only accept enquiries presented to them through an insurance broker.

 Why is this?
 The broker is the insurance company's main route to market and this arrangement reduces expensive marketing and administration costs for the insurance company.
-They will be open to business with many different brokers and so this 'network' delivers a stream of lucrative new business.
+They will be open to business with many different brokers and so this 'network' will deliver a steady stream of lucrative new business.

-Brokers are also insurance experts and speak the same insurance language.
+Brokers are insurance experts and speak the same insurance language as the underwriter.
 It’s therefore much easier and more cost effective for the insurance company to work with an insurance broker than it is dealing direct.
 This arrangement justifies lower premiums as well as the cost of the broker commission.